-Medical services by qualified medical practitioners - to verify if a specific profession is recognized by a province or territory for the purposes of claiming medical expenses, go to canada.ca/taxes-medical-expenses-practitioners.
+Medical services by medical practitioners - to verify if a specific profession is recognized by a province or territory for the purposes of claiming medical expenses, go to canada.ca/taxes-medical-expenses-practitioners.

 Medical services outside of Canada - if you travel outside Canada to get medical services, you can claim the amounts you paid to a medical practitioner and a public or licensed private hospital.
-A "medical practitioner" is an individual (such as a doctor or a nurse) who is authorized to practice according to the laws of the jurisdiction where the services are given.
 A "licensed private hospital" is a hospital licensed by the jurisdiction that it operates in.

-Moving expenses - reasonable moving expenses (that have not been claimed as moving expenses on anyone's tax return) to move a person who has a severe and prolonged mobility impairment, or who lacks normal physical development, to housing that is more accessible to the person or in which the person is more mobile or functional, to a limit of \$2,000 (for residents of Ontario, the provincial limit is \$2,813).
+Moving expenses - reasonable moving expenses (that have not been claimed as moving expenses on anyone's tax return) to move a person who has a severe and prolonged mobility impairment, or who lacks normal physical development, to housing that is more accessible to the person or in which the person is more mobile or functional, to a limit of \$2,000 (for residents of Ontario, the provincial limit is \$2,864).